Standard Residential Tenancy Terms

 Notice of intention to vacate by tenant

-84 (1) If the tenant serves a notice of intention to vacate and vacates the premises in accordance with the notice, the tenancy terminates on the date of vacating the premises.
+84 (1) If the tenant serves a notice of intention to vacate and vacates the premises on or before the date stated in the notice, the tenancy terminates on the date stated in the notice.

 (2) On receiving a notice of intention to vacate, the lessor may—

-(a) accept the notice and accept that the tenancy ends on the date nominated in the notice; or
+(a) accept the notice and accept that the tenancy ends on the date stated in the notice; or

 (b) apply to the tribunal for confirmation of the tenancy agreement, an order for compensation or both.